unniisme/cppBootcamp/session_notes.md

 ### Functions
 Q. For t test cases, print first n natural numbers for input n
 Possible to do with a loop, but emphasize on modularity and use functions instead

+Use a minute to explain.
+- Abstraction: Caller doesn't have to worry about function definition
+- Modularity: Freedom of editing.
+Function can be edited without editing main code
+- Contract: Explain parameter, parameter types and return type

+Convert a bunch of previous questions to function questions (maybe ask them to write just functions first)

+#### recursion
+Just brief overview.
+Use fibonacci as example

+### Strings
+Emphasize that strings are just a list of characters.
+Demonstrate Show char[] as well as strings separately
+Use ```<string>``` header

+Q. Draw an n sided pyramid using '*'